 At Couples Therapy Inc, our unparalleled professional couples therapy team work one-on-one with a single couple over the two and one-half day marriage therapy intensive.
 This private, highly-focused environment helps couples not only learn new science-based couples communications strategies, but begin to apply and rehearse this training using real issues that are dear to them both.

-You'll complete an extensive couples assessment online before you attend the intensive.
+You’ll complete an extensive couples assessment online before you attend this intensive psychotherapy retreat.
 This helps uncover hidden barriers or problems that will be effectively addressed during the marriage intensive itself.
 Unlike group retreats, which work on more general problems, our marriage intensives offer both of you one-to-one clinical attention.
-We'll enable you to quickly focus on your core issues and see your struggles in a new light.
+We’ll enable you to quickly focus on your core issues and see your struggles in a new light.